Registering Cloudera Hybrid Environments

 Network section

-Select Network Select the existing virtual network where you would like to provision all Cloudera resources.
-For more information, refer to VPC and subnet.
+Select Network Select the existing virtual network where you want to provision all Cloudera resources.
+For more information, see VPC and subnet.

 Select Subnets Select existing subnets within the selected VPC.
-For more information, refer to VPC and subnet.
+For more information, see VPC and subnet.

-Enable Cluster Connectivity Manager (CCM) The Cluster Connectivity Manager allows Cloudera to communicate with Cloudera Data Hub clusters and on-prem classic clusters that are on private subnets.
-For more information, refer to the Cluster Connectivity Manager documentation.
+Enable Cluster Connectivity Manager (CCM) Enable or disable Cluster Connectivity Manager.
+Cluster Connectivity Manager allows Cloudera to communicate with Cloudera Data Hub clusters and on-premises classic clusters that are on private subnets.
+For more information, see the Cluster Connectivity Manager documentation.

 Enable Endpoint Access Gateway